ignaciofpqr/ignaciofpqr/README.md

 ⚙️ DB Management

 <h3> 🔥 Motivation </h3>

 Trusting the process.
-This is a marathon!
-Working on my skills everyday to get better. <br>
+This is a marathon! <br>
 Looking forward to reach some Dev Communities and contribute to any Open Source projects.